 Christine Dauber lives and works in Brisbane as an independent art critic.
 Her formal training in the area includes: an arts degree with a double major and an Honours Degree in Art History.
 In 2007 she was awarded her Doctorate [with Dean’s Honours Commendation] from the University of Queensland.

-Simon Marsh is a graduate of the University of Queensland Art History program with an extended major with course work honours, Simon has also been the recipient of the Deans commendation for high achievement .
+Simon Marsh is a graduate of the University of Queensland Art History program with an extended major and course work honours.
+Simon has also been the recipient of the Deans commendation for high achievement .
 He has also had the pleasure of working as a professional artist for many years.

 Simon works closely with artists, academics and the public in the development of an ecosystem of media, allowing ideas, imagery, filmed talks and concepts to mingle, finding realisation and understanding through shared networks.

 Designed to grow a critical voice throughout the broader arts sector, philosophically, Simon views Panoptic Press as fostering a wide community of arts accessible to the broader community.

 Jonathon R McWilliam has been studying the visual arts from the mid 2000’s.
 In 2011 he completed his Bachelor of Arts with an extended major in Art History and a minor in Philosophy from the the University of Queensland.
 He has recently completed Honors in Art History, with a specific focus on contemporary art and has continued to focus his philosophical studies in post modern philosophy and psychoanalytic theory.